 When you seek Salesforce renewal price protections, it is important that you also get the proper protections.
 But given the fact that most achieved protections typically only apply to the pricing of the Salesforce products in your order form and do not specifically address Shield, it is important that you negotiate a commitment from Salesforce that the percentage achieved (i.e., 30% or hopefully lower) is also protected at your renewal.
 If you don’t, you may find yourself having to negotiate it down all over again when the term ends, or worse, it could go back up to 30% or perhaps even higher should Salesforce choose to do so.

 As you can see, it is very important to ensure you are addressing many different but intertwined aspects of your Salesforce commitments so that you are properly addressing the cost of Salesforce Shield.
 If done properly and in this manner, your overall Salesforce costs could be significantly lower resulting in ever-important savings both upfront and over the long run.

 Comment below, follow me Adam Mansfield on Twitter @Adam_Mansfield_, find my other UpperEdge blogs and follow UpperEdge on Twitter and LinkedIn.
-Learn more about our Microsoft Commercial Advisory Services.
+Learn more about our Salesforce Commercial Advisory Services.